m-musiol/Capstone-NF_GA-Prediction/README.md

 - **GA-Customer-Revenue-Prediction_model**

-    The complete process from data import, preparation, feature engineering, modelling and export to the result.
+    The complete process from data import, preparation, feature engineering, modelling and export the result.

 - **Model_finding**